 Where to stay in El Nido

-For the total Palawan luxury experience, many visitors choose to stay at one of the four incredible properties that make up the El Nido Resorts collection – Apulit Island, Miniloc Island, Lagen Island and Pangulasian Island.
-Most of the passengers on our charter flight were staying at one of these properties and their transfers were arranged while they waited comfortably in the lounge.
+For the total Palawan luxury experience, most visitors choose to stay at one of the four incredible properties that make up the El Nido Resorts collection – Apulit Island, Miniloc Island, Lagen Island and Pangulasian Island.

 Since we were on a tighter budget than those properties would allow, we opted for a more economical choice in the heart of El Nido town.
 Our airport transportation was one of the local tricycles and it was an easy 20-minute ride into town (though I was immediately thankful we didn’t have much luggage, there was barely room for the two of us and the driver!).